lewagon/www-sinatra/posts/2015-08-05-lewagon-Brussels-demoday-batch-2.md

 <img src='blog_image_path Brussels/demoday/_batch2.png' alt="Le Wagon Brussels, 2nd batch of Full-Stack Coding Bootcamp students">

 The startup projects issued from this 2nd edition of [Le Wagon Brussels](http://www.lewagon.org/brussels)’ bootcamp were very diverse and each MVP (« minimum viable product ») already pretty sleek.
-Quite a deal, when you think that the participants could not read nor write a single line of code just 9 weeks before and that they only had 10 days at the end of the bootcamp to work on their application prototypes!
+Quite a feat, when you think that the participants could not read nor write a single line of code just 9 weeks before and that they only had 10 days at the end of the bootcamp to work on their application prototypes!
 Here's an overview of what they built from scratch...

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/shMfq1Vl9WA?showinfo=0" frameborder="0" allowfullscreen></iframe></div>